top of page

 Eligibility: Students who are at least 14 years of age on the program start date can apply.

-The Department of Justice's Student Trainee (Clerical) Program, hosted by the University of California, Santa Cruz, offers a unique opportunity for enrolled United States citizens/nationals and current interns within the Department of Justice's local commuting area to engage in clerical support roles at the United States Attorney's Office.
-Participants can expect to undertake various duties, including telephone management, operating office equipment, organizing materials, and assisting with messenger tasks.
-Over time, responsibilities will escalate in complexity as interns undergo training and gain experience.
-This program emphasizes practical, hands-on learning, providing students with valuable exposure to the inner workings of a federal agency while contributing to critical functions within the United States Attorney's Office.
+The Department of Justice's Student Trainee (Clerical) Program, hosted by the University of California, Santa Cruz, offers an opportunity for enrolled United States citizens/nationals and current interns within the Department of Justice's local commuting area to engage in clerical support roles at the United States Attorney's Office.
+You will help with telephone management, operating office equipment, organizing materials, and messenger tasks.
+This program provides valuable exposure to the inner workings of a federal agency while contributing to critical functions within the United States Attorney's Office.

 Location: Sacramento, CA